MissingDeadlines/iolite/iolite_docs/index.rst

 ========================

 Welcome to the documentation of IOLITE, the voxel-powered game engine.
 If you're new here, we recommend directly heading to the :ref:`introduction section <intro>`.

-.. warning:: This documentation is being overhauled and is considered a serious work in progress.